-Authorization of utility and monitoring well installations within public road rights-of-way by external agencies and private utilities must first enter into an agreement with the City of Edmonton.
+Authorization of utility and monitoring well installations within public road right of way by external agencies and private utilities must first enter into an agreement with the City of Edmonton.

 The agreement usually takes the form of a Right of Way Consent & Access Agreement or a Franchise Agreement.
 A standard condition of the agreements is that all utility installations require City approval in the form of a Utility Line Assignment (ULA) Permit.

-Applications for ULA permits include utility alignment plans showing where new underground or aerial utility lines will be built, or where environmental testing will occur on City road rights-of-way.
+Applications for ULA permits include utility alignment plans showing where new underground or aerial utility lines will be built, or where environmental testing will occur on City road right of way.

 The applicant that is proposing the installation, the Right-of-Way Management Group, other utility department and agencies, and civic departments all play a role in reviewing, approving, construction, inspecting and/or recording information on these installations.